ramith123/ISS-Finals/Q3/q3 scrap.md

    2. Constantly update remote sites.
 (Database is updated daily. **Appended is highlighted**)
    1. Poor connection between remote and main.
    2. Account for Insider attacks (info in [router](#Actors))
+         - Disk level encryption
    1. The client analyses the data
    7. Internal network structure should be anonymous
         - DMZ
-   8. No possibility of a Dictionary attack
+   8. No possibility of a Dictionary attack.
+        - salt
    9. No possibility of eavesdropping between remote and server.
+   10. Check for XSS and SQL Injections
+         -   Escape Queries
+   11.

 ## Things to look for
 - [ ] VPN